 Power BI is an incredible Business Intelligence tool combining powerful analytics with strong data visualization.
-Microsoft works incessantly on Power BI, adding new capabilities each month that greatly improve the user experience.
-Power BI’s Pro version allows users to share data and collaborate with each other.
-However, while implementing it on our clients’ business, we found out that, oftentimes, all they wanted was to have a look at data on a regular basis, leaving the collaboration part to professionals.
+Microsoft works incessantly on Power BI, adding new capabilities each month, and greatly improving the user experience.
+Power BI comes in different versions, and the Pro version lets users share data and collaborate.
+However, while implementing it on our clients’ business, we found out that, oftentimes, all they wanted was to have a look at data regularly, leaving the collaboration part to professionals.
 Since the current version doesn’t allow users to share Power BI reports by email with just anyone, we developed a solution to answer this problem.

 Released in February, PowerBI Robots is a Robots Process Automation (RPA) tool that allows users to schedule and send Power BI reports and dashboards to anyone, anywhere.
 It’s especially useful to professionals who need to: